Community Participation Guidelines

 Behavior That Will Not Be Tolerated

 Personal Attacks – Conflicts will inevitably arise, but frustration should never turn into a personal attack.
-It is not okay to insult, demean or belittle others.
-Attacking someone for their opinions, beliefs and ideas is not acceptable.
+It is not okay to insult, demean, or belittle others.
 This includes sustained “talking over” or “heckling” of speakers.

-Derogatory Language – Hurtful or harmful language, or using vulgar, discriminating, intimidating, threatening or harassing language is not acceptable.
-Using derogatory language based on someone’s race, color, religion, national origin, age, sex, marital status, ancestry, physical or mental disability, veteran status, gender identity, sexual orientation, or any other protected class will not be tolerated.
+Derogatory Language – Hurtful or harmful language or actions, or vulgar, discriminating, intimidating, threatening, or harassing behavior is not acceptable.
 If you’re unsure if a word is derogatory, don’t use it.
 See also CZI’s EEO, Harassment & Retaliation Policy.

-Breach of Confidentiality Obligations – Trust is at the core of our ability to collaborate and to advance our work.
-Improper access, use, disclosure, or sharing of confidential information will not be tolerated.
-If unsure, the expectation is that you ask before disclosing or using!
+Breach of Confidentiality – Trust is at the core of our ability to collaborate and to advance our work.
+If unsure whether you can access, use, disclose, or share information, the expectation is that you ask before disclosing or using.

 Violence, Threats of Violence – Violence and threats of violence are not acceptable – online or offline.
 This includes incitement of violence toward any individual, including encouraging a person to commit self-harm.